 They fit onto the stem of the verb, which you will find by removing –AR, -ER, -IR from the end of the infinitive (see verbs overview).
 In the present simple tense, the replacement endings are very similar -but not identical- for the three groups, as you have probably already notice.

 1. Verbs endig in –ar and –er only change the vowel a to e.

 2. Verbs ending in –ir, are similar to those in –er, except for nosotros (we) and vosotros (you plural).

 3. The vosotros/as form is the only one with an orthographic accent.
 Remember that this person is only used in Spain since in America they prefer to use ustedes

-4. When we read the nosotros/as and vosotros/as forms are only to have the stress on the ending –like the infinitive.
-Other are stressed on the preceding syllable: escucho (I listen), escribes (you write), viajan(they travel) but viajar (to travel), escuchamos (we listen), escribís (you –plural- write)…
+4. When we read the vosotros/as form, you must take into account that it is the only to have the stress on the ending –like the infinitive.
+Others are stressed on the preceding syllable: escucho (I listen), escribes (you write), leemos (we read), viajan(they travel) but viajar (to travel) or escribís (you –plural- write)…

 Practice the conjugation of the regular verbs in th present